 Waltham is a larger medium-sized city located in the state of Massachusetts.
 With a population of 63,378 people and 13 constituent neighborhoods, Waltham is the 16th largest community in Massachusetts.
-Much of the housing stock in Waltham was built prior to World War II, making it one of the older and more historic cities in the country.
+Waltham has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Housing costs in Waltham are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Waltham is a decidedly white-collar city, with fully 88.30% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Waltham is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Waltham who work in office and administrative support (12.34%), management occupations (10.77%), and sales jobs (9.77%).

 Also of interest is that Waltham has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Waltham is a college town.
 There are a lot of students in Waltham attending college, and as a result Waltham provides a number of services, amenities and opportunities geared to the needs and activities of students.